komalmenaria/Bulk_Rename_Webapp/README.md

 ﻿# Bulk_Rename_Webapp

-Rename your all files name in within a single directory in one go.
+Rename your all files name within a single directory in one go.